-I have been in hosting industry from a while now and I have seen 100’s of website getting hacked most of them are open source CMS like WordPress, Magento and others.
+I have been in the hosting industry for a while now and I have seen 100’s websites getting hacked most of them are open source CMS like WordPress, Magento, and others.

-Well you have work hard for making your website look that awesome and even worked harder by bringing those priceless visitors, now it’s time to make sure it stays that way, no-one want to see that ugly looking hacker page in your website.
+Well, you have worked hard for making your website look that awesome and even worked harder by bringing those priceless visitors, now it’s time to make sure it stays that way, no one wants to see that ugly-looking hacker page on your website.

-You may think that you website is not worth hacking, but most of the hacking is done by automated scripts, just to show how smart they are or attempts to use your server as an email relay for spam, or to setup a temporary web server, normally to serve files of an illegal nature.
+You may think that your website is not worth hacking, but most of the hacking is done by automated scripts, just to show how smart they are or attempts to use your server as an email relay for spam, or to set up a temporary web server, normally to serve files of an illegal nature.

-If you are using our Linux Shared Hosting or Windows Shared Hosting, At server end we always keep our software updated to latest release, Like PHP, Apache and MySQL but as a website owner you should also keep track of your CMS like WordPress, Magento or any open source application update.
+If you are using our Linux Shared Hosting or Windows Shared Hosting, At the server end, we always keep our software updated to the latest release, Like PHP, Apache, and MySQL but as a website owner you should also keep track of your CMS like WordPress, Magento or any open-source application update.
 If you are using custom code’s make sure you keep track of depreciated functions.
 For example here is the list of Deprecated features in PHP 5.3.x

-- Avoid Common Error Messages: Think before you give error messages to your visitors and about how much information you give away in your error messages. e.g if you have a login form on your web site with two fields like username/password then you should use generic messages like “Incorrect username or password” not Incorrect username for wrong username and Incorrect Password for wrong password.
-If an intruder tries a brute force attack to get a username/password and the error message gives away clues that one of the fields are correct then the attacker knows he has one of the fields and can concentrate on the other field.
+Think before you give error messages to your visitors and about how much information you give away in your error messages. e.g if you have a login form on your website with two fields like username/password then you should use generic messages like “Incorrect username or password” not Incorrect username for wrong username and Incorrect Password for the wrong password.
+If an intruder tries a brute force attack to get a username/password and the error message gives away clues that one of the fields is correct then the attacker knows he has one of the fields and can concentrate on the other field.

-- Password: Ok, I must have put this in number one point in my list.
-But it is never too late, Everyone know that you should have a strong password but remember you should have a strong password for your Webmail / Cpanel / Plesk and even your admin area.
-If you have admin area and you are using Linux Shared Hosting can put the double password (2 levels of security ) by putting this code in your .htaccess file.
+Ok, I must have put this in the number one point on my list.
+But it’s never too late, everyone knows that you should have a strong password but remember you should have a strong password for your Webmail / Cpanel / Plesk and even your admin area.
+If you have an admin area and you are using Linux Shared Hosting can put the double password (2 levels of security ) by putting this code in your .htaccess file.

 create a .htaccess file and upload it in /admin/ directory (in WordPress /wp-admin/ ).
 Then add the following codes in there: